-Understanding UVs - Love Them or Hate Them, They're Essential to Know
+Understanding UVs: Love or Hate Them, They're Essential

 UVs are two-dimensional texture coordinates that correspond with the vertex information for your geometry.
 UVs are vital because they provide the link between a surface mesh and how an image texture gets applied onto that surface.
-They are basically marker points that control which pixels on the texture corresponds to which vertex on the 3D mesh.
+They are basically marker points that control which pixels on the texture correspond to which vertex on the 3D mesh.
+They are important in sculpting as well.

 By default, most 3D applications will create an automatic UV layout when the mesh is originally created.
 However if you were to drop the texture for your character’s head directly onto the 3D model, the chances are good that you would see very undesirable results.
 This occurs because during the modeling process, the UVs aren't usually taken into account and, as a result, the 2D image can't wrap around a 3D object the way you would expect to see.